Check out these BFF articles!

 2. What else do we know about Saul (1 Samuel 9:2)?

-3. Saul’s father, Kish, send Saul to look for donkeys?
-What happened on that journey (1 Samuel 9:3-9)?
+3. Saul’s father, Kish, sent Saul to look for donkeys.
+List at least four things that happened on that journey (9:3-9)?

 B. God’s Confirmation for Saul to be King (1 Samuel 10:1-27)